Foundation By Laws

 P. Quorum

-At all meetings of the Board of Directors, the presence of a majority of the Directors of the entire Board of Directors shall be necessary and sufficient to constitute a quorum for the transaction of business by the Board of Directors, except as otherwise provided by the Articles of Incorporation or these Bylaws.
+At all meetings of the Board, the presence of a majority of the Directors of the entire Board shall be necessary and sufficient to constitute a quorum for the transaction of business by the Board, except as otherwise provided by the Articles of Incorporation or these Bylaws.

-A majority of the Directors of the Board of Directors present at any regular or special meeting of the Board of Directors, although less than a quorum, may adjourn the same from time to time, until a quorum shall be present.
-If the Board of Directors temporarily adjourns any special meeting for the purpose of reconvening at a later time to obtain a quorum, all Directors not present at such initial meeting shall be given notice of the date and time of the reconvened special meeting in the same manner required for the initial notice of such special meeting.
+A majority of the Directors present at any regular or special meeting of the Board, although less than a quorum, may adjourn the same from time to time, until a quorum shall be present.
+If the Board temporarily adjourns any special meeting for the purpose of reconvening at a later time to obtain a quorum, all Directors not present at such initial meeting shall be given notice of the date and time of the reconvened special meeting in the same manner required for the initial notice of such special meeting.

 Q. Manner of Acting

-At all meetings of the Board of Directors, each Member Director present shall have one vote.
+At all meetings of the Board, each Director present shall have one vote.

-Except as otherwise provided by the Articles of Incorporation or these bylaws, the action of a majority of the Directors present at any meeting at which a quorum is present shall be the act of the Board of Directors.
-If a quorum is present when a meeting of the Board of Directors is convened, the Directors present may continue to do business, taking action by a vote of a majority of a quorum as fixed above, until adjournment, notwithstanding the withdrawal of enough Directors to leave less than a quorum as fixed above or the refusal of any Director present to vote.
+Except as otherwise provided by the Articles of Incorporation or these Bylaws, the action of a majority of the Directors present at any meeting at which a quorum is present shall be the act of the Board.
+If a quorum is present when a meeting of the Board is convened, the Directors present may continue to do business, taking action by a vote of a majority of a quorum as fixed above, until adjournment, notwithstanding the withdrawal of enough Directors to leave less than a quorum as fixed above or the refusal of any Director present to vote.

-Any action consented to in writing by all of the Directors shall be and constitute the act of the Board of Directors and shall have the same force and effect as if the same had been passed by the necessary vote of Directors at a duly called meeting of the Board of Directors.
-The written consents of Directors shall be filed by the Secretary with the minutes of the Foundation.
+Any action consented to in writing by all of the Directors shall be and constitute the act of the Board and shall have the same force and effect as if the same had been passed by the necessary vote of Directors at a duly called meeting of the Board.
+The written consents of Directors shall be filed by University Advancement Administrative Assistant with the minutes of the Foundation.

-Members of the Board of Directors may participate in a meeting by means of a conference telephone or similar communications equipment, provided that all persons participating in the meeting can hear each other and communicate with each other.
+Directors may participate in a meeting by means of a conference telephone or similar communications equipment, provided that all persons participating in the meeting can hear each other and communicate with each other.
 Participation in a meeting in this manner shall constitute presence in person at such meeting, except where a person participates in the meeting for the express purpose of objecting to the transaction of any business on the ground that the meeting was not lawfully called or convened.
-The Secretary or other appropriate officer may certify any action taken at such a meeting to any interested party as action taken at a meeting duly and lawfully convened and held.
+The Secretary or University Advancement designated staff may certify any action taken at such a meeting to any interested party as action taken at a meeting duly and lawfully convened and held.

 R. Registering Dissent